metabase/dataset-generator/README.md

    - Click "Preview Data" to see a sample.

 5. **Export or Explore:**
-   - Download as CSV or SQL.
+   - Download your dataset as CSV or SQL Inserts.
    - Click "Explore in Metabase" to spin up Metabase and Postgres in Docker.
-The app will open Metabase in a new tab when ready.
+   - The app will automatically open Metabase in a new tab once it's ready.
    - When done, click "Stop Metabase" to shut down and clean up Docker containers.

 ## Project Structure